Group of dogs needing adoption

 Check Out These Categories of Dogs Who Really Need a Home

 On the following pages, I have selected specific breeds or types of dogs that are very much in need of being rescued and adopted into good homes.
 Many other types of dogs also need help, but these are some of the ones that have pulled at my heartstrings.
 I will also provide some links to rescue groups and shelters that I have researched or become familiar with.
+Be sure to also visit my articles on Why to Adopt and How to Adopt a rescue dog.

 Click an image below to find out more about some of the categories of dogs that need to be rescued and adopted: